pooja614/Data-Analytics/Ecommerce and Web Analytics/Web_SocialMedia_Digital_Advertising_Analysis.md

 ![image](https://github.com/pooja614/Data-Analytics/assets/69869583/54ddd614-69b8-4eb7-90d7-9446e7b2a60f)

-- Additional columns days to purchase(Number of days from signup to purchase) and the touch point for the purchase(stage of campaign responsible for purchase)  where created.
+- Additional columns days to purchase(Number of days from signup to purchase) and the touch point for the purchase(how maany times the customer was reached)  where created.

 ![image](https://github.com/pooja614/Data-Analytics/assets/69869583/9fa701bb-896b-4b3a-8203-313841b12940)